CEW+ Advocacy Symposium: Redefining Leadership

-Patricia Coleman-Burns, PhD, assistant professor emerita of Nursing and Black Studies, has focused her career and personal life on educational and health disparities in the nursing social justice in patient-centered care and providers’ behaviors; Black ideology; and the Colored Women’s Club Movement.
-A long-time advocate for the right of all persons to be free from gender oppression, sexism, racism, and violence. she currently serves on the board of Safehouse Center on domestic violence and sexual assault, and the U-M Women of Color in the Academy steering committee.
+Patricia Coleman-Burns, PhD, Assistant Professor Emerita of Nursing and Black Studies, has focused her career on retention and successful learning behaviors of underrepresented nursing students; health disparities and social justice in patient-centered care and providers’ behaviors; Black ideology; and the Colored Women’s Club Movement.
+A long-time advocate for the right of all persons to be free from gender oppression, sexism, racism, and violence, she currently serves on the board of Safehouse Center on domestic violence and sexual assault, and the U-M Women of Color in the Academy Project steering committee.
 Her research has evolved from rhetorical studies of radical and revolutionary social movements to a focus on racial identity in the reduction of health disparities through social justice and social determinants of health perspective that examines workforce diversity, the education of underrepresented persons, efficacious research and community impact.

-Dessa Cosma, MA is the founding director of Detroit Disability Power a nonprofit organization which organizes people with disabilities around issues that impact their lives, while dismantling ableism in the institutions & social justice movements.
+Dessa Cosma, MA is the Founding Director of Detroit Disability Power a nonprofit organization that organizes people with disabilities around issues that impact their lives, while dismantling ableism in the institutions & social justice movements.
 She is committed to bridging the gap between disability inclusion work and other social justice efforts in order to build big, powerful movements that dismantle interlocking systems of oppression.
 Cosma is a long-time social justice organizer, fortunate to spend her career working for reproductive, racial, LGBTQ, economic and disability justice.
 Cosma is a 2017-19 CEW+ Twink Frey Visiting Social Activist.